nswdpc/silverstripe-asset-scan/README.md

 + Uploads
 + File::setFrom* operations

-Currently, only ClamAV is supported via a unix socket or TCP socket, but the system allows for custom scanning backends to be created and configured.
+The module ships with a ClamAV backend where clamd can be contacted via a unix socket or TCP socket.
+The system allows for custom scanning backends to be created and configured.

 ## Requirements